seancrowe/chili-publisher-demo-multi-document-pages/README.md

 ## Overview
 The project source files can be found in `./src`.
 Below we will overview the project files and how they connect.

-index.tsx - is the main entry point, and basically just renders the component from App.tsx App.tsx - is the main parent component for the app EditorContainer.tsx - holds the editor iframe LoginPage.tsx - rendered in App.tsx if apikey value is empty, provides input field to enter an apikey PageSelector.tsx - renders the page preview sidebar, holds one Page component per document in getDocumentsToLoad() Page.tsx - renders individual pages seen in PageSelector, pages consist of a clickable img tag that points to the attached document preview, and the document's specified page number
-Bottom.tsx - renders navigation button bar, holds next/previous page NavButtons and a SaveButton NavButton.tsx - renders next/previous page navigation buttons, on button click the next or previous document is loaded in the editor iframe
-SaveButton.tsx - renders save button, saves the currently displayed document on click publisherHandler.tsx - holds publisherInterface functions that are used in document saving and document loading for ease of use in passing functionality throughout components mockServerSideStuff.ts - holds mock server side functions meant to emulate retrieving documents to load, generating editor URLs, and ResourceItemSave API calls
+- `index.tsx`: Main entry point, renders App.tsx.
+- `App.tsx`: Main parent component for the app.
+- `EditorContainer.tsx`: Holds the editor iframe.
+- `LoginPage.tsx`: Renders when apikey is empty; contains input field for API key.
+- `PageSelector.tsx`: Renders page preview sidebar, one Page component per document.
+- `Page.tsx`: Renders individual pages in PageSelector with a clickable image preview and page number.
+- `Bottom.tsx`: Renders navigation bar with NavButton components and a SaveButton.
+- `NavButton.tsx`: Renders next/previous page navigation buttons, loading the corresponding document.
+- `SaveButton.tsx`: Renders save button, saving the displayed document on click.
+- `publisherHandler.tsx`: Holds publisherInterface functions for document saving and loading.
+- `mockServerSideStuff.ts`: Holds mock server-side functions for retrieving documents, generating editor URLs, and API calls.

 ## Improvements
 There are many improvements that are needed or should be done:
 - Move the state from props to a store, to make things more simple
-- The effect of next/previous buttons and the effect of selecting a page should be moved into its own logic on setPageNum
+- Separate the logic for next/previous buttons and page selection into a dedicated function - lift the state